computermadscientist/network_device_discovery/README.md

 # Network Device Discovery
-A tool for discovering devices on the local network using ARP, UPNP.
+A Python script for discovering devices on the local network using ARP, UPNP.

-Currently this tool only works on Windows.
+Currently this script only works on Windows.

+*Code formatters: Black, isort*

 ![screenshot](https://github.com/computermadscientist/network_device_discovery/blob/main/resources/screenshot_001.png)